jecki/DHParser/documentation_src/Manuals.rst

 :py:mod:`dsl` - contains high-level functions for compiling ebnf-grammars and domain specific languages "on the fly".

-:py:mod:`preprocess` - provides support for DSL-preprocessors as well as source mapping of (error-)locations from the preprocessed document to the original document(s).
-Preprocessors are a practical means for adding features to a DSL which are difficult or impossible to define with context-free-grammars in EBNF-notation, like for example scoping based on indentation (as used by Python) or chaining of source-texts via an "include"-directive.
+:py:mod:`preprocess` - provides support for DSL-pre-processors as well as source mapping of (error-)locations from the preprocessed document to the original document(s).
+Pre-processors are a practical means for adding features to a DSL which are difficult or impossible to define with context-free-grammars in EBNF-notation, like for example scoping based on indentation (as used by Python) or chaining of source-texts via an "include"-directive.